-Identifier resolution is the process of determining the binding of an Identifier using the LexicalEnvironment of the running execution context.
+Identifier resolution is the process of determining the binding of an IdentifierName using the LexicalEnvironment of the running execution context.
 During execution of ECMAScript code, Identifier Resolution is performed using the following algorithm:

 - 1. Let env be the running execution context's LexicalEnvironment. - 2.
 If the syntactic production that is being evaluated is contained in a strict mode code, then let strict be true, else let strict be false. - 3.
-Return the result of calling GetIdentifierReference function passing env, Identifier, and strict as arguments.
+Return the result of calling GetIdentifierReference function passing env, the String value containing the same sequence of characters as IdentifierName, and strict as arguments.